Skip to main content

 How are the potential problems in oxygen chemistry dealt with biologically?

 Kinetic sluggishness: Enzymes that utilize dioxygen must activate it somehow, decreasing the activation energy.
-Enzymes that use dioxygen typically are metalloenzymes and often heme-containing proteins.
+Enzymes that use dioxygen are typically metalloenzymes and often heme-containing proteins.
 Since metals such as Fe2+ and Cu2+ are themselves free radicals (i.e., they have unpaired electrons), they react readily with ground-state oxygen, which itself is a radical.
 The molecular orbitals of the metal and oxygen combine to produce new orbitals, which for oxygen are more singlet-like.
 Likewise, dioxygen reacts more readily with organic molecules, which can form reasonably stable free radicals, such as flavin adenine dinucleotide (FAD), as we shall see later.

 • superoxide dismutase catalyzes the dismutation (self-redox) of 2 superoxides into dioxygen and hydrogen peroxide;